sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 @reboot

-TODO
+View the crontab on the machine with `nano <file>`.

 </details>

 ## Task 7: Maintaining Your System: Package Management

-TODO
+Software on Linux can be downloaded and managed with the Advanced Package Tool (apt).
+We can download packages with `apt-get install <package>` and remoe packages with `apt-get remove <package>`.

 ## Task 8: Maintaining Your System: Logs

 As noted in [Linux Fundamentals Part 1](linux-fundamentals-part-1.md), logs are located in the `/var/log` folder in Linux.
-TODO.
+Consider the following three services:
+* Apache2 is a web server.
+* fail2ban monitors attempted brute force attempts.
+* UFW is used as a firewall.

+The logs for these services will contain a wealth of information about what actions users are taking on a system.

 <details>